-- A. Services during an acute inpatient stay for a diagnosis that is unrelated to the terminal illness for which the member/enrollee is receiving hospice care - B. Services for individuals no longer considered terminally ill - C. Services, supplies or procedures, or medication that are directed towards curing the terminal condition - D. Ongoing or continuous services to primarily aid in the performance of activities of daily living - E. Nutritional supplements, vitamins, minerals and non-prescription drugs - F. Medical supplies unrelated to the palliative care to be provided - G. Services for which any other benefits apply.
+- A. Services during an acute inpatient stay for a diagnosis that is unrelated to the terminal illness for which the member/enrollee is receiving hospice care; - B. Services for individuals no longer considered terminally ill; - C. Services, supplies or procedures, or medication that are directed towards curing the terminal condition, except for children enrolled in Medicaid or CHIP who are receiving concurrent care; - D. Services to primarily aid in the performance of activities of daily living; - E. Nutritional supplements, vitamins, minerals and non-prescription drugs; - F. Medical supplies unrelated to the palliative care to be provided; - G. Services for which any other benefits apply.